07 Nov How do I use my new ADT TSSC System?

 If you just got an ADT Monitored Security System installed in your home and you have ADT Pulse Cameras or Automation (Thermostat, Deadbolt, Garage Door, or Lights), there’s a good chance you have the new ADT TSSC System.

 The TSSC System is made by Honeywell and has many of the same features as other Honeywell Control Panels like the Vista or Lynx, but there are also a few things that are different.
 Hence the reason we have this little helpful blog post.

 TSSC Base Station

 The first part of your TSSC System is the Base Station.
 This is what it looks like with the door open/removed.

-- Status – Solid green means ready to arm, flashing green means there is a trouble with a device, off means it is not ready to arm (a door/window is open?).
-If it is Red it is armed.
-If it is flashing red its in alarm or the alarm needs to be cleared.
-If it is Amber there is a system trouble, if it is flashing Amber it means there is a trouble with a device and it cannot arm.
+- Status: Solid green means ready to arm, flashing green means there’s a trouble with a device, off means it’s not ready to arm (a door/window is open?).
+If it’s red, it is armed.
+If it’s flashing red, it’s in alarm or the alarm needs to be cleared.
+Amber means there’s a system problem, and if it’s flashing amber, there’s a problem with a device and it can’t arm.

 TSSC Alpha Keypad